GCSE Information and Communication Technology

 1 Manual Input Methods

+The main manual input method for many people is the QWERTY keyboard - the one shown here has 105 keys which allow the user to enter both upper and lowercase text, numbers and some special characters (such as £ $ % ^ &).
 The keyboard is a direct decendent of the keys on a typewriter.
 The typewriter was invented in 1872 and was once a very common machine for producing formal text.
 The keys on a QWERTY keyboard were originally arranged so that common letter pairs (such as 'TH' and 'UN') weren't together.
 This meant that the mechanism that printed the letters was less likely to jam.
+People got so used to using this keyboard layout that it continued to be used in the modern computer (or word-processor) keyboard.

 As graphical user interfaces (like Microsoft Windows and Mac's OS X) became more popular people needed a way to point to different menus and icons on the computer screen.
 Although you could use the cursor keys on a keyboard it was much easier to use a mouse.
+The mouse was originally used by designers who wanted to draw simple shapes on the computer screen, for example, during Computer Aided Design (CAD) applications.

 Nowadays, designers and artists use a graphics tablet to work on the computer.
 A graphics tablet is made up of two main parts: a pen (or stylus) and the tablet itself.
 If you draw on the tablet with the special pen then your drawings can be converted to lines and shapes on the computer screen.
+It is much easier to draw lines and shapes with a pen (as we have all used pens since we were little) so many people prefer them to using a mouse.
+Modern paint programs allow the artist to change their pen strokes into pencil lines, brush strokes, airbrush sweeps and other effects.
+In this way an artist can use a variety of tools while holding the same pen!

 Another way to get graphic images into a computer is to use a scanner or digital camera.
 Some artists prefer to use this method as it enables them to work using their brushes and pens on paper or canvas before scanning the images into the computer to complete using specialised software (such as Adobe's Photoshop).